anduril/sample-app-thumbnail/README.md

 ![Image showing the Lattice UI with a track thumbnail displayed](./assets/lattice-ui-track-panel-n113pf-thumbnail.png)

+For more information about the Objects API, see the following:
+- [Objects API](https://developer.anduril.com/reference/rest/objects) in the *Lattice API Reference*.
+- [Objects overview](https://developer.anduril.com/guides/objects/overview) in the *Lattice Developer Guide*.

 ## Before you begin

 1. Use `pip` to install the Lattice SDK for Python: